GarauGarau/mysite/content/post/latex/index.md

 - "tree"
 - "smoothbars"

 You can find more information about Beamer themes and styles in the Beamer documentation page.
-Also  [this site](https://mpetroff.net/files/beamer-theme-matrix/) is an excellent source to get a general view of all the possibilities in terms of Themes and Colors Themes.
+Also  [this site](https://mpetroff.net/files/beamer-theme-matrix/) is an excellent source to get a general view of all the possibilities in terms of Themes and Colors.